Sped0n/bridget/doc/getStarted.md

 git submodule add https://github.com/Sped0n/bridget themes/bridget
 ```

-After cloning/downloading theme files to the directory, if you want to customize the theme, please run `pnpm install` or `npm install` first.
+>   ⚠️⚠️⚠️
+>
+>   Please refer to the config section for the following content.

 ### Module (recommended)

-> If you want to modify the theme, use Git installation instead.
+> If you want to have some customizations, use Git installation instead.

 This theme is also available as a [Hugo module](https://gohugo.io/hugo-modules/).
 Run the following command in the root directory of your Hugo site: